Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Yet, it is my belief that frustration tolerance exercises have their place in training and behavior modification.
+It is my belief that impulse control exercises have their place in training and behavior modification.
 I use impulse control exercises to teach frustration tolerance when I know that a dog is acting out of frustration and impatience and not because he is struggling with something he has a hard time accepting.
-Following are some impulse control exercises I use:
+Here are some impulse control exercises I use.

 - Teaching the dog to wait at the door instead of bolting out.

 - Teaching the dog to sit and wait to enter the car once they hear the command.

 - Teaching the dog to sit and wait for me to place the food bowl down instead of jumping on me and almost knocking me over.